D-kn/D-kn/README.md

 **D-kn/D-kn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: -->
--  💬 I'm a second year Master student following a double degree in Computer Science
+-  💬 I'm a second year Master student following a double degree in Computer Science.
-- 🔭 I like playing with Data.
-I learn how to collect, process, exploit and model them <br> in order to propose business solutions to enterprises.
+- 🔭 I like working with Data.
+I'm interested in collecting, processing, exploiting and modeling Data <br> in order to propose business solutions to enterprises.
 - 🎯 Can work in Data field or as Python Developer
-- :bulb: I’m currently working on some personal projects
+- :bulb: I’m currently working on my final year internship projects.
-- 🌱 I keep improving my skills on Python (Django), Data science and AI frameworks
+- 🌱 But I'm staying on track with my goals by improving my skills in Python (Django), Data Science and AI frameworks.
 - 📫 How to reach me: <a href="mailto:dickenmoungala@gmail.com">Leave me a message</a>

 <!-- - 👯 I’m looking to collaborate on ... -->